THE BEATLES ON THE ROOF

 “An excellent account… The Beatles’ story has been told countless times, but Barrell’s account seems fresh and revealing… Mayfair is wonderfully depicted as an area under siege by rockers in the late ’60s” – Classic Rock magazine.

-Other reviews from readers:
+Here are some other reviews from readers:

 “Really enjoyed the book; fantastic detail, a great story and really interesting to see the wider context through the many references to the world of entertainment, politics and current affairs.”